Angelina Jolie Getting Married 7 Months After Nasty Brad Pitt Split? — Report

 Angelina Jolie, 41, is getting married,” a family friend tells In Touch Weekly, in their latest, April 24 issue!
 Already?!
 The actress has reportedly been in a steamy romance with a British philanthropist and businessman since her marriage to Brad Pitt, 53, exploded in Sept.
 2016.
 The actress was reportedly introduced to the unnamed man sometime in 2016, by mutual friends in London.

 Let us remind you, that it’s only been seven months since Angelina abruptly filed for divorce from Brad on Sept.
 19, 2016.
-But, she’s on the fast track to the alter, according to the mag, who claims that she’s even attempting to speed up her divorce settlement.
+But, she’s on the fast track to the alter, according to the mag, which claims that she’s even attempting to speed up her divorce settlement.
 However, the status of Brad and Angie’s divorce remains unknown.
 The couple had all of their legal docs sealed from the public in Jan.
 2017.
+In California, couples usually have to wait a minimum of six months for a divorce filing to be cleared.

 Brad Pitt & Angelina Jolie’s Kids Then & Now